I came to faith in God at 11 years old through an experience with a cat.

 Because God moving supernaturally in my life was living proof that the Church was true and people needed to understand that even if they had not experienced it I knew those experiences truly happened.

-Evidences like with the cat… my son James… working as an influential youth leader… my teenage years.
+Evidences like with the cat, my son James, working as an influential youth leader, my connection to God and Jesus through my teenage years.

 So many more lent to me placing my faith in the Church being true and anything that came against that was from the adversary.